antonlacon/foundationalbot/README.md

 ## Strikeout System
 The bot works on a strike out system leading up to an eventual ban when enough strikes are accrued.
 The necessary strikes are set by the bot administrator.
 ## ALL CAPS
-Chat messages longer than a (configured) length will be suppressed.
+Chat messages longer than a (configured) length in all capital letters will be suppressed.
 Each such message earns a strike.
 ## Webpage address shorteners / lengtheners
 Viewers should know where the address they click on from other viewers is taking them.
 Prohibit messages that obfuscate those addresses.
-The Broadcaster, moderators, and the bot are exempt from this.
+The administrator, broadcaster, moderators, and the bot are exempt from this.